StoicLoofah/my-nanowrimo-novel/novel/11_conflict_of_beliefs.md

 Darella began pacing.
 Mareak tried several times to sneak past the guards, but they turned him back each time, though they did not obviously become any more perturbed than the previous time.

 Abruptly, Darella stopped and walked up to one of the guards.
 "Hello!
-Anyone in there?", she yelled in its face.
+Anyone in there?" she yelled in its face.
 The guard didn't move.
 She moved slowly towards the guard, who didn't flinch.
 Gently, she reached up to its visor and flipped it open.
 Inside, there was nothing.

 "That is spooky," Mareak said.